What is Colonoscopy?

 Additionally, to clear your bowels completely, you may be given various laxatives in oral or enema form.

-- Polyethylene glycol-electrolyte solution (PEG) comes in a sachet of powder to mix in a large volume of water (2 litres).
-It will be taken in two doses: the first dose in the evening before your procedure and the second dose 4-6 hours before your procedure.
-It is a highly concentrated drink and serves to draw large amounts of water out of your intestines to flush out all faecal matter or undigested food particles.
+- Polyethylene glycol-electrolyte solution (PEG) comes in a sachet of powder that needs to be mixed in a large volume of water (two litres).
+For morning appointments, the PEG can be taken in two different methods – the first requires you to take the first dose in the evening on the day before your procedure.
+The second dose needs to be taken on the day of the procedure, around 4-6 hours before your colonoscopy in Singapore.
+The second method requires you to start drinking the solution in the evening and finish it on the same day at night.
+You may drink liquids until midnight during both options.
+For colonoscopy appointments in the afternoon, the PEG needs to be consumed in the morning before 10 am.
+This is a highly concentrated drink and serves to draw large amounts of water out of your intestines to flush out all faecal matter or undigested food particles.
 You will have multiple bouts of diarrhoea and may notice your stools become increasingly watery and clear-coloured.
-Once it has reached that appearance, your bowel preparation is complete.
+Once it has reached that appearance, your bowel preparation is considered complete.

-- An enema is a liquid laxative that induces an urge to pass motion, and it is generally administered 2-3 hours before the colonoscopy.
-You will be required to insert the nozzle of the enema bottle into your anus and dispense all the enema solution into your anus (or you may get assistance from your family).
-Similar to the PEG, it is a highly concentrated solution that will induce the urge to pass motion within 2-5 minutes.
+- An enema is a liquid laxative that induces your bowels to empty and is generally administered 2-3 hours before the colonoscopy.
+You will be required to insert the nozzle of the enema bottle into your anus and dispense all the enema solution into your rectum.
+While enemas can be safely self-administered, some patients may require some assistance from a family member or health provider.
+Similar to PEG, it is a highly concentrated solution that will induce the urge to pass stools within 2-5 minutes.

-Your doctor may also ask you to stop taking some blood-thinning medications or other medications a few days prior to the test, to reduce the risk of bleeding if polyps are removed during the colonoscopy.
+Your doctor may also ask you to stop taking some medications, such as anticoagulants (blood-thinning medication) and other medications, a few days prior to the test.
+This is done to reduce the risk of bleeding, especially in the case of polyp removal during the colonoscopy.

-Most patients are given light sedation during the colonoscopy for comfort and may be drowsy afterwards, so you may require someone to accompany you home or arrange for transport after the appointment.
+Most patients are given light sedation during the colonoscopy for comfort, which might cause some drowsiness following the procedure.
+Therefore, it is advisable to get someone to accompany you home or arrange for transport after the appointment.

 What can I expect during my Colonoscopy in Singapore?